collabnix/kubezilla/master/README.md

 ```

-##  Now you should restart your network.
+### Step #4:  Restart your network.
 Caution: This will reset your network connection

 ```
 sudo netplan apply
 ```

+### Step #5: Verify if private IP interface gets replaced by the public IP

 ```
 $ ifconfig ens4